 Rule of Thumb #3: Describe what’s going to happen in your book title.

 If your book is more about a story, a transformational journey, a narrative, or a memoir, then your book title can reflect what happens in your book.

 Ask Yourself: What’s going to happen?
 What journey do I hope to take the reader on while they read?

 Real World Concrete Example: Consider Elizabeth Gilbert’s memoir Eat, Pray, Love.
 You know from the title that you’re going to go on a culinary, spiritual, and romantic journey along with the author.

-Rule of Thumb #4: Non-fiction titles shouldn’t be dry.
+Rule of Thumb #4: Non-fiction book titles shouldn’t be dry.

-It’s OK to have some fun with your titles.
+It’s okay to have some fun with your book titles.
 This is especially true in the non-fiction category of personal essay or memoir.